Revoked License Procedure

 If you are convicted of a DUI, your license will be revoked.
 Period.
 There is no way around that, and a hearing will be required to have your driving privileges reinstated.

 If your license has been revoked, it means that you have lost your driving privileges indefinitely.
 There is not any sort of automatic reinstatement after your license has been revoked.
-In order for license reinstatement in Illinois to take place, you’ll need to become “eligible” as well as appear at either a Formal or Informal Hearing
+For license reinstatement in Illinois to take place, you’ll need to become “eligible” as well as appear at either a Formal or Informal Hearing.

 Informal Hearings are typically required for someone who has one or more DUI arrests, but only one loss of driving privileges.
 There is no need to schedule an Informal Hearing as walk-ins are the norm and there is no fee for the hearing.